thunderBiscuit/blog/posts/gpg-part1.md

 #### Create Keys

-The first thing we'll do is create a key.
-I recommend creating an test key with a simple password to use for the rest of this tutorial, and deleting it afterwards.
+The first thing that we want to do is create a key.
+I recommend creating an test key with a simple password to use for the rest of this tutorial, and deleting it afterwards:

 ```shell
 $ gpg --full-generate-key  # generate a new key
 ```

-The process of creating a new key requires we answer some question about key type and size, as well as associate some information with the key.
-Answer the few questions required to build a key and you should soon find that you now have a key available in your GPG keyring.
-To see what keys are available, enter
+The process of creating a new key requires that we answer some question about key type and size, as well as associate some information with the key.
+If you answer the few questions required to build a key, you should soon find that you now have a key available in your GPG keyring.
+To see what keys are available, enter:

 ```shell
 $ gpg --list-keys